Trail to California

 Other quotes show the Charlestown Co. was not alone in its experiences, “all along the desert road very the very start even the way side was strewed with the dead bodies of –oxen, mules, & horses, & the stench was horrible.
 All our travelling experiences furnishes no parallel for all this.”

 Of interest to those of us in the neighborhood of Donner Summit is the wagon train’s arrival at Donner Lake before heading up Coldstream Valley.
 They had had to cross the Truckee River 12 times to get that far.
-Here Bryarly describes the Donner Party encampment which were a natural attraction to emigrants coming upon the site, “these mournful monuments [the burned cabins] of human suffering…” “There were piles of bones around but mostly of cattle, although I did find some half dozen human ones of different parts.
+Here Bryarly describes the Donner Party encampment which was a natural attraction to emigrants coming upon the site, “these mournful monuments [the burned cabins] of human suffering…” “There were piles of bones around but mostly of cattle, although I did find some half dozen human ones of different parts.
 Just to the left of these was [sic] a few old black burnt logs, which evidently had been one of those [cabins] which had been burnt.
 Here was nearly the whole of a skeleton.
 Several small stockings were found which still contained the bones of the leg & foot.
 Remnants of old clothes, with pieces of boxes, stockings & bones in particular, was all that was left to mark that it had once been inhabited….
 The trees around were cut off 10 ft. from the ground, showing the immense depth of the snow must have been.”

 Compared to the horror of the Donner Camp was the beauty of the Truckee River, “Here, upon our left, distant some hundred yards from the road was Truckee River in all its glory again, splashing & dashing over rocks Here we met on of our advance who informed us we were but five miles from the base of the great bugaboo, that which has caused many a sleepless night, with disturbed dreams to the discouraged emigrant, ‘The Sierra Nevada’ Mountains.
 We were much inspired & equally rejoiced….”